bjoern-hempel/js-analysis/README.md

 ## 1. Matrices

-Here are some calculations with matrices:
+Here are some calculation examples with matrices:

 ### 1.1 Create a matrix